HzO-py/PAIN_web/README.md

+Welcome to the pain assessment website platform.
+It is established for doctors to make their assessments and to browse the dataset.
-The web in running in http://for-safe.top:8001
+The web is running at http://for-safe.top:8001

 Run the web in the server of for-safe.top: source ~/miniconda3/bin/activate&&cd /hdd/sdb1/lzq/mofarm/projects&&source activate python36